jupyterlab/extension-examples/widget-tracker/widgets/README.md

 }
 ```

-You can associate style propreties to the custom CSS class in the file
+You can associate style properties to the custom CSS class in the file
 `style/index.css`:

 <!-- embedme style/index.css -->